Hybrid Tool + Report Page

 |---|---|---|---|

-| Interstate CMV operations (carrier/fleet use) | 49 CFR 390.5T + 49 CFR 390.21T | CMV scope includes 10,001 lb+ GVWR/GCWR, passenger thresholds, or placarded hazmat in interstate commerce. | If in CMV scope, ensure side markings remain legible at 50 ft in daylight and maintain pre-shift visibility checks. |
+| Interstate CMV operations (carrier/fleet use) | 49 CFR 390.5T + 49 CFR 390.21T | CMV scope includes 10,001 lb+ GVWR/GCWR, passenger thresholds, or placarded hazmat in interstate commerce. | If in CMV scope, ensure side markings remain legible at 50 ft, maintain high-contrast marking design, and run pre-shift visibility checks. |

 | Cargo-carrying CMV securement controls | 49 CFR 393.100 + 49 CFR 392.9 | Subpart I applies to trucks, truck tractors, semitrailers, full trailers, and pole trailers. | Embed first-50-mile and recurring securement rechecks into route SOP before scaling magnetic deployment. |